KaiMikkelsen/GuitarTracker/README.md

 -2 Hours: Trying and failing to get serial communication working, sound sensor not really working.

 January 8th
-- x hours: Serial communication solved! looking into using a microphone IC instead of piezo buzzer as my electronics knowledge is lacking
+- 4 hours: Serial communication solved! looking into using a microphone IC instead of piezo buzzer as my electronics knowledge is lacking